 2.6.
 Centrifuge the blood sample collection tubes in a refrigerated centrifuge at 1,000 x g for 10 min to separate plasma and serum.

-NOTE: Successful blood collection is defined as obtaining a volume of 175 µL each time.
-No more than three punctures should be attempted, and a failed blood collection is defined as a total blood volume of less than 175 µL after the third puncture.
+NOTE: Successful blood collection is defined as obtaining a volume of 175 &#181;L each time.
+No more than three punctures should be attempted, and a failed blood collection is defined as a total blood volume of less than 175 &#181;L after the third puncture.
 The sampling duration is defined as the time from the tail vein puncture to removal of the needle after blood collection.

 2.7.
 Collect blood twice at intervals of 2 weeks8.